-This prospectus relates to the offer and resale from time to time of up to 8,677,468 shares of our common stock, \$0.0001 par value per share, or common stock, by the selling stockholders identified in this prospectus or in supplements to this prospectus.
-These shares of common stock may be issued at our option upon redemption of units of limited partnership interest, or OP units, of Retail Opportunity Investments Partnership, LP, a Delaware limited partnership.
+This prospectus relates to the offer and resale from time to time of up to 3,921,314 shares of our common stock, \$0.0001 par value per share, by the selling stockholders identified in this prospectus or in supplements to this prospectus.
+These shares of common stock may be issued at our option upon redemption of units of limited partnership interest ("OP units") of Retail Opportunity Investments Partnership, LP, a Delaware limited partnership.
 See "Selling Stockholders."
 This prospectus does not necessarily mean that the selling stockholders will offer or sell those shares.
 We cannot predict when or in what amounts the selling stockholders may sell any of the shares offered by this prospectus.
 The prices at which the selling stockholders may sell the shares will be determined by the prevailing market price for the shares or in negotiated transactions.
 We are filing the registration statement of which this prospectus is a part in connection with contractual obligations that exist with the selling stockholders.